eliasssv/olist_library/README.md

 py manage.py runserver
 ```
 - In your Browser access this link: http://127.0.0.1:8000/admin
-vc.
-Should appear and login page, log in.
+- Should appear and login page, log in.

 ## 7 - Access and use the API
-- The API's local endpoints are - All methods implemented (GET, POST, PUT and DELETE):
+- The API's local endpoints are:
 - For Authors: http://127.0.0.1:8000/v1/authors/
 - For Books: http://127.0.0.1:8000/v1/books/
+- NOTE: All methods implemented (GET, POST, PUT and DELETE):